sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/knex-migrations/README.md

 };
 ```

-The first function defines what happens when the migration is run, and the second is what happens when a migration is rolled back.
-They should mirror each other- if you're creating a table in `.up`, you should be dropping the table in `.down` (and vice-versa).
+The `.up` method defines what happens when the migration is run and the `.down` method defines what happens when the migration is rolled back.
+They should mirror each other; if you create a table in `.up` you should drop that table in `.down` and vice-versa.

 ## Creating a Table